 We often live like we have all the time in the world.

-Every day we’re making choices- decisions that shape the hours of that particular day.
-Even when we “decide not to decide” we’re making a choice.
-I’m pretty sure we’ve all made choices that we wish we could “take back” (I know I have).
-Clearly, we can’t undo the past but we can strive to BE AWARE of choices we make in the future.
-It’s important to decide what really matters to you and then honor that.
-If it’s the latest designer fashions, so be it (and truly enjoy the process).
-If it’s changing the world, (even one sentence at a time) DO that!
+Every day we’re making choices, even when we “decide not to decide.”
+Most of us have made decisions that we wish we could “take back.”
+We can’t undo the past, but we can be aware of our future choices by deciding what really matters and then honoring that.
+If it’s the latest handbag, then truly enjoy the process.
+If it’s changing the world (even one sentence at a time), do that!

-We often devote so much energy planning for one special thing.
-We obsess over details.
-We spend an incredible amount of money.
-We put “day-to-day” life on hold and forget about being present in the moment, so that we can get to “The Big Thing”.
-We worry and agonize and then, when it’s over- the vacation, the wedding, the remodel, or the event, we’re left a little flat.
-We then run through life to the “Next Big Thing” to get that feeling of excitement and anticipation again.
-We discount too many days, spending all our energy on “The Big Thing” will make life better, but it often doesn’t work that way.
+We often devote so much energy planning for “One Big Thing,” obsessing over details, putting “day-to-day” life on hold, forgetting to be present in the current moment so that we can get there faster.
+We worry and agonize, and then when it’s over: the vacation, the wedding, the remodel, or the event, we’re left a little flat, so we run to the “Next Big Thing” to reclaim that feeling of excitement and anticipation believing it will make life better, but it often doesn’t work that way.

-In Buddhism, “Maranaste” is death awareness.
-In the Buddhist meditation practice, “Maranassati”, you use visualization and contemplation to consider death.
-When we’re aware of the ultimate death of our human bodies, we open the door for discovering what’s at the core of our life and then valuing each day.
+“Maranaste is “death awareness using visualization and contemplation to consider death.
+Awareness of the ultimate death of our human bodies opens the door to discovering what’s at the core of our life and then valuing each day.

 Arm yourself with love.

-ALLOW love into you life, if you’ve been holding that door closed.
+Allow love into your life, if you’ve been holding that door closed.

 Some of us will live long, productive lives like Stephi and Brian’s Mom, Jean.
-Some of us will live with challenge and pain and have our lives end at a “halfway point” like my courageous brother, Bob.
-Some of us will lose someone who just started the journey like Jill’s childhood friend, Linda.
-Life is fragile.
+Some of us will live with challenges and pain and have our lives end at a “halfway point” like my courageous brother, Bob.
+Some of us will lose someone who just started the journey like Jill’s childhood friend.